Xavier Artigas: 2021

 Artigas' 2021 Moto3 season as a rookie was disappointing.
 The year began with three straight retirements, while his teammate Dennis Foggia was regularly at the front, scoring a podium in the third race.
 Artigas improved over the year, collecting regular point finishes, and in the last race of the season at Valencia, following Dennis Foggia and Pedro Acosta making contact on the last lap, Artigas was able to win the race.
 He finished the season with 72 points, 15th in the standings, and was not extended by Leopard Racing.

-Prüstel GP (2022-present)
+Prüstel GP (2022-2023)

-For 2022, Artigas is contracted to ride for Prüstel GP, next to Carlos Tatay.
+For 2022, Artigas was contracted to ride for Prüstel GP, next to Carlos Tatay.

+Moto2 World Championship

+Forward Racing (2024)

+Artigas joined the Forward Racing for 2024 season.

+FIM Moto2 European Championship

+Preicanos Racing Team (2025)

+Artigas has actually officially joined the Preicanos Racing Team for the 2025 season to race in the FIM Moto2 European Championship.
+However, the contract failed due to the Preicanos team which then disbanded without any clarity.

+World Superbike

+Bimota by Kawasaki Racing Team (2025-)

+Artigas was appointed as Bimota test riders for the 2025 WorldSBK season, as the Italian factory looked to develop its new KB998 bike.